keenhenry/keenhenry.github.io/_posts/2026-02-14-elm-architecture-in-nicegui.md

 ---
 layout: post
 title: Elm Architecture and NiceGUI
 date:   2026-02-14
 categories: [frontend, web, functional programming, design pattern, technology, notes]
-tags: [elm, python, the elm archiecture, TEA, fp, nicegui, pydantic]
+tags: [elm, python, the elm architecture, TEA, fp, nicegui, pydantic]
-description: Notes of basic computer network knowledge
+description: Exploring Elm Architecture and NiceGUI for clean, functional web UI development
 mermaid: true
 ---

 ## Background

-Recently I learned something useful regarding functional programming language and web frontend
+Recently, I learned something really useful about functional programming languages and web frontend
 development: [**Elm**][elm] and [**The Elm Architecture** (TEA)][tea].

-TEA is a design pattern: `Model` ➡️ `View` ➡️ `Update`, which facilitates uni-directional data flow.
+TEA is a design pattern: `Model` ➡️ `View` ➡️ `Update`, which enforces a uni-directional data flow.
-That makes Web UI development *simple* and *clean*.
-In addition, the 'functional' approach of Elm makes the Web UI components easier to test (I like 😉).
-For more details about TEA, you can refer to [this diagram here][tea-explanation].
+This makes Web UI development *simple* and *clean*.
+Additionally, Elm's functional approach makes Web UI components easier to test (which I love 😉).
+For a detailed visual explanation of TEA, you can check [this diagram][tea-explanation].

-Having learned this technique, I couldn't resist to play with it and see how it can transform Web UI development!
-So I decided to try it in my personal project, [`recipy`][recipy] (a simple local-first recipe app).
+After learning this technique, I couldn’t resist experimenting with it to see how it can transform Web UI development!
+So, I decided to try it in my personal project, [`recipy`][recipy]—a simple local-first recipe app.

-I want to create this app because I cooked a lot, and I need to refer to my personal recipes from time to time (as I couldn't remember all the details, and I have a lot (`> 100`) of recipes ).
-I need some way to manage the information and search/reference recipes easily and quickly while cooking.
+I created this app because I cook a lot, and I need a way to reference my personal recipes quickly and efficiently (I have over 100 recipes, and remembering all the details is impossible).
+I wanted a system to manage recipe information and search/reference it easily while cooking.

-In the meantime, I was curious about a Python UI library, [`NiceGUI`][nicegui], it seems to be a very convenient component-based Web UI development framework which lets you do Web UI development completely in Python (no JS, CSS and HTML)!
+Meanwhile, I became curious about a Python UI library, [`NiceGUI`][nicegui].
+It appears to be a convenient, component-based Web UI framework that allows full web development in Python—no JS, CSS, or HTML required!

-With all my curiosity, I decided to try making `recipy` with `NiceGUI` and applying the ideas from **TEA**.
+With this curiosity, I decided to build `recipy` using `NiceGUI` while applying ideas from **TEA**.

+---

 ## The Big Picture

-Before giving some of the details of the code, I'd like to outline some high level design decisions
+Before diving into the code, here are the high-level design decisions I made:
-first:

-1. `recipy` is a simple recipe management app, it doesn't have complicated UIs and states, so I intentionally kept state management simple and kept state *only* in the database.
-The choice of database is **SQLite**, because this app is *a private, local-first*, not a service.
+1. `recipy` is a simple recipe management app with uncomplicated UIs and state.
+Therefore, I intentionally kept state management simple, storing state *only* in the database.
+I chose **SQLite**, since this app is *private and local-first*, not a cloud service.
-2. Because of the simple state management choice, the implementation is not really following TEA per se, TEA is only applied partially for this project.
-So the data flow looks like this:
+2. Because of this simple state choice, the implementation doesn’t fully follow TEA.
+TEA is applied only partially.
-3. I chose MPA over SPA for `recipy`.
-This is a natural consequence of the first decision.
-   Note: in **NiceGUI**, it is also possible to implement SPA via `ui.sub_pages`[^nicegui-subpages].
+3. I chose an MPA (Multi-Page Application) over SPA (Single-Page Application) for `recipy`.
+This choice naturally follows from the previous decision.
+Note: **NiceGUI** also allows SPA via `ui.sub_pages`[^nicegui-subpages].
-4. **TEA** is applied partially in the sense that the `Model` is replaced with database layer (`DB`), and views are still functions of the state (from the database) and when events/actions occured in UI components, `Update` is invoked. `Update` is the central place that gets events and take actions (by changing state in the database AND refresh UI) accordingly.
+4. TEA is partially applied in the sense that the `Model` is replaced with the database (`DB`).
+Views are still functions of the current state (from the database), and when events/actions occur in UI components, the `Update` function is invoked. `Update` acts as a central handler for events, making changes to the database and refreshing the UI as needed.
 You can think of `Update` as the **Repository** in the *Repository Design Pattern*[^repository].

-Because of this reasons above, the data flow of the application conceptually looks like this:
+Conceptually, the data flow of the app looks like this:

 ```mermaid
 stateDiagram-v2